-Having a full slate of local elected officials - and keeping them accountable every step of the way - is the best guarantee of a government that is fiscally responsible yet visionary, and always ready and able to promote the best our counties have to offer.
-As autonomous elected officials, we have the incentive to strategize with our peers to improve services to the public, to organize our offices in the most efficient manner in providing good value to our constituents, and to budget wisely in a very public setting.
-We know our customers and business partners - both public and private - and understand how legislation affects all aspects of our offices.
+Having a full slate of local elected officials - and keeping them accountable every step of the way - is the best guarantee of a government that is fiscally responsible yet visionary, and always ready and able to promote the best that counties have to offer.
+Autonomous elected officials have the incentive to strategize with peers to improve services to the public, to organize offices in the most efficient manner in providing good value to constituents, and to budget wisely in a very public setting.
+Local elected officials know their customers and business partners - both public and private - and understand how legislation affects all aspects of their offices.
 County elected officials are accessible and can be contacted by the public at any time for discussions and questions.
-We work collaboratively with each other to provide a comprehensive planning process to guarantee the effective use of our tax dollars.
-By standing for election every four years, we give the public the opportunity to scrutinize our choices and accomplishments.
+They work collaboratively with each other to provide a comprehensive planning process to guarantee the effective use of our tax dollars.
+Standing for election every four years gives the public the opportunity to scrutinize choices and accomplishments.
 ISAC supports elected officials representing county government.